lmfit/asteval/_sources/index.rst.txt

 Asteval evaluates Python expressions and statements in a way that is safer than Python's builtin :py:func:`eval` and more capable than :py:func:`ast.literal_eval`.
-Asteval provides an embedded interpreter that uses Python's :py:mod:`ast` module to evaluates a subset of the Python language.
+Asteval provides an embedded interpreter that uses Python's :py:mod:`ast` module to evaluate a subset of the Python language.
 The emphasis is the evaluation of mathematical expressions, and functions from Python's :py:mod:`math` module are built-in to asteval.
 If `numpy`_ is available, a large number of